Financial Calculators

 Setting the Sale Price Using Margin

-If you choose to use the margin method, you need to figure out how to calculate the appropriate selling price based on the desired margin percentage.
+If you decide to prioritize the margin pricing model, you will need to determine the correct selling price based on your target profit margin percentage.

 The formula to find the sale price is: